 Sources: State tax codes and Tax Credits for Working Families

-Washington is currently the only state that does not tax income but has enacted a state EITC.
+Washington is currently the only state that does not tax individual income but has enacted a state EITC.
 However, its credit has never been funded or implemented.
-If it were funded, eligible Washington residents would file an application for the credit along with the previous year’s federal return (e.g., an application in tax year 2018 would be based on the federal EITC granted for tax year 2017).
+If it were funded, eligible Washington residents would file an application for the credit along with the previous year’s federal return (e.g., an application in tax year 2019 would be based on the federal EITC granted for tax year 2018).

 What is the earned income tax credit?

 District of Columbia Shows How to Expand the EITC For Childless Workers

 Who Benefits from Expanding the EITC or CTC?

 Upward Mobility and State-Level EITCs Evaluating California’s Earned Income Tax Credit

 Kim S. Rueben, Frank Sammartino, and Kirk J. Stark (2017)